Wideband Relative Transfer Function (RTF) Estimation Exploiting Frequency Correlations: Background information

 This section begins by reporting a strategy to estimate sample spectral-spatial covariance matrices.
-It then demonstrates that the desired signal covariance matrix $\v{R}_d$ is singular, with its rank being limited by the number of frequency components $K$.
-Finally, it explores how the eigenvectors of $\v{R}_x$ and $\v{R}_d$ are affected by additive noise, and it reports a strategy for recovering $\v{R}_d$.
+It then demonstrates that the desired signal covariance matrix $\v{R}_d$ is singular, with its rank being limited by the number of frequency components $K$. \Cref{ssec:gevd} explores how the eigenvectors of $\v{R}_x$ and $\v{R}_d$ are affected by additive noise, and it reports a strategy for recovering $\v{R}_d$.
+Finally, two well-known algorithms for RTF estimation are introduced.